ENERGY IN CHINA

-China is working very aggressively to improve its energy efficiency.
+Since then China has been working very aggressively to improve its energy efficiency.
 Columnist Thomas L. Friedman wrote in the New York Times: “China has already adopted the most aggressive energy efficiency program in the world.
-It is committed to reducing the energy intensity of its economy---energy used per dollar of goods produced---by 20 percent in five years.
+It is committed to reducing the energy intensity of its economy — energy used per dollar of goods produced — by 20 percent in five years.
 They are doing this by implementing fuel efficiency standards for cars that far exceed our own and by going after their top thousand industries with very aggressive efficiency targets.
 And they have the most aggressive renewable energy deployment in the world, for wind, solar and nuclear, and are already beating their targets.”
 [Source: Thomas L. Friedman New York Times, July 4, 2009]

 Energy Conservation Measures In China

 Beijing has set up an “energy police” force whose job is to crack down on excessive lighting and heating and other wastes of energy in shopping malls and office buildings in the capital.
 The energy police will have the authority to fine violators.
 This is a step up from other energy efficiency programs that lacked concrete punishments.
 In the summer of 2007, several local governments banned the use of air conditioning except when it was excessively hot, over 33̊C, as part of the campaign to cut energy consumption and use energy more efficiently.
 In Beijing, the “energy police” were put work enforcing limits on air conditioner use and some government offices shut their air conditioning off in a show of solidarity for the campaign.